 - " IoT/OT asset discovery: What devices do we have, how are they communicating, and how can we use this information to accelerate network segmentation initiatives for Zero Trust? - " IoT/OT vulnerability management: What is our IoT/OT security score?
 What are key risks to our most important, "crown jewel" assets-and how do we prioritize patching and mitigation? - Continuous threat monitoring, threat hunting and incident response: How do we know if we have any IoT/OT threats in our network?
-How do we strengthen Zero Trust by instantly detecting unauthorized or compromised IoT/OT devices? - Operational efficiency: How do we rapidly troubleshoot inefficiencies and reduce downtime from misconfigured or malfunctioning IoT/OT equipment? - Workflows and tools (Microsoft Sentinel and Microsoft Defender 365, plus Splunk, IBM QRadar, ServiceNow, etc.) to rapidly respond to and mitigate threats?
+How do we strengthen Zero Trust by instantly detecting unauthorized or compromised IoT/OT devices? - " Operational efficiency: How do we rapidly troubleshoot inefficiencies and reduce downtime from misconfigured or malfunctioning IoT/OT equipment? - Wnified IT/OT security and governance: How do we integrate with existing SOC workflows and tools (Microsoft Sentinel and Microsoft Defender 365, plus Splunk, IBM QRadar, ServiceNow, etc.) to rapidly respond to and mitigate threats?